CURLINFO_CONDITION_UNMET - Man Page

 Description

 Pass a pointer to a long to receive the number 1 if the condition provided in the previous request did not match (see CURLOPT_TIMECONDITION(3)).
 Alas, if this returns a 1 you know that the reason you did not get data in return is because it did not fulfill the condition.
-The long this argument points to will get a zero stored if the condition instead was met.
+The long this argument points to gets a zero stored if the condition instead was met.
 This can also return 1 if the server responded with a 304 HTTP status code, for example after sending a custom "If-Match-*" header.

 Protocols

-HTTP and some
+HTTP

 Example